walk/tour

 Outside St John at Hampstead Church, Church Row, NW3 6UU

-In the 1930s Hampstead became a focal point for radical Modernist architecture in Britain.
-Modernists rejected the orthodoxy of earlier architectural movements and utilised new technologies such as reinforced concrete, glass and steel.
-Join this guided walking tour from Hampstead to Belsize Park where we will explore some of the most pioneering examples of early Modernist Housing in Britain.
+1930s Hampstead became a focal point for radical Modernist Architects in Britain.
+Rejecting the orthodoxy of earlier architectural movements, these pioneers embraced new technologies and philosophies for the machine age.
+We’ll also take on the legacy of the most important architect of the 20th century.
+Join this walking tour and explore some of the finest Modernist housing schemes in Britain.

 Belsize Park, Hampstead